 jsx file and then write some code in

 html files, you will not see all 3 files until you click SAVE.

-If you are creating a frontend task, you may want to limit the languages candidates may use to complete the task.
-You can enable and disable languages of your choice, so long as your task has at least one markup, styling, and scripting language configured.
+If you are creating a frontend question, you may want to limit the languages candidates may use to complete the question.
+You can enable and disable languages of your choice, so long as your question has at least one markup, styling, and scripting language configured.